play-co/comet/NOTES.md

 # WIP TODO:

 High Priority
+* Copy paste
+    - Paste logic needs tightening:
+        - need to support prefab instances (currently only duplicate)
+        - if all from same parent, paste into that parent
+        - if from different parents, paste into selected parent
 * Prefabs
     - Create PrefabInstance
-        - need to give replaced instance same model values
     - Delete prefab asset - need to delete all clones and be undoable
     - Add items to clones needs investigating, didn't update properly
         - AddChildCommand needs modified version (new command?) which takes a Node instead of schema (which only does a single child) and propagates to all clone descendants
-    - Paste logic needs tightening:
-        - need to support prefab instances (currently only duplicate)
-        - if all from same parent, paste into that parent
-        - if from different parents, paste into selected parent
 * Cloaking - needs overhaul, perhaps rename to "markForDeletion" and "unmarkForDeletion"
     - only root node should be marked, don't walk all child nodes
     - restore node currently brings back too many nodes, needs to be tightened